 Any student deemed in violation of the dress code shall be required to change into appropriate clothing or make arrangements to have appropriate clothing brought to school immediately.
-The student may also be subject to discipline.
+In this case, there will be no further penalty.
+Failure to comply with dress code requirements may result in student disciplinary action.